UniMath/agda-unimath/src/real-numbers/raising-universe-levels-real-numbers.lagda.md

 ## Idea

+[Real numbers](real-numbers.dedekind-real-numbers.md) are defined at specific [universe levels](foundation.universe-levels.md), which do not overlap.

-Real numbers have designated universe levels.
-For any real number, we can construct an equivalent real number in any higher universe.
+For any real number, we can construct a [similar](real-numbers.similarity-real-numbers.md) real number in any higher universe.

 ## Definition